OctopusDeploy/blog/blog/2025-04/kubernetes-live-object-status/index.md

 ### Upgrading your agents to the version containing the monitor
 [Upgrading an existing Kubernetes agent](https://octopus.com/docs/kubernetes/live-object-status/installation#upgrading-an-existing-kubernetes-agent)
-We are working on a one click upgrade process you can access within Octopus Deploy.
+We are working on a one-click upgrade process you can access within Octopus Deploy.
 If you can’t wait until then, you can upgrade existing Kubernetes agents by running a Helm command on your cluster.
 [See this documentation page for all the details.](https://octopus.com/docs/kubernetes/live-object-status/installation#upgrading-an-existing-kubernetes-agent)

 ## New to using Octopus for Kubernetes deployments?